WW Recipe of the Day: Easy Microwave Dill Pickles from Susan Castriota, Inventor of the Cuchina Safe Glass Vented Lid

 Why use the microwave for pickles?

 Several reasons…no pots, no boiling, and shorter cooking time.
 It speeds the absorption of the pickling brine into the cucumber.
 Less cooking time for the cucumber means crunchier pickles.
-The Cuchina Safe glass vented lid facilitates this process in a healthy, efficient, easy manner, and no toxic plastics are involved!
+The Cuchina Safe glass vented lid (affiliate link) facilitates this process in a healthy, efficient, easy manner, and no toxic plastics are involved!

 Next on my recipe list...pickled green beans, cauliflower, and asparagus, all will help you boost your vegetable intake and satisfy your craving for crunchy.